looeee/blackthread.io/content/tutorials/1-getting-started.md

 tags: ['three.js', 'setup', 'codepen', 'scene', 'camera', 'renderer', 'webgl', 'browser console', 'HTML', 'basics', 'canvas', 'perspective camera', 'fov', 'aspect ratio', 'mesh', 'material', 'buffergeometry', 'color', 'lights']
 menu: tutorials
 menuTitle: Three.js tutorials
-menuNumber: "1.0"
+menuNumber: "1"
 weight: 7
 readTime: true
 ---

 Strap in folks, it's time to push some pixels!

 Let's get our first three.js scene up and running.
-When we are finished with chapters 1 and 2, we'll have this glorious beast shining and rotating before us:
+When we are finished with chapters 1 and 2, we'll have this glorious beast shining and rotating before our eyes:

 <p data-height="400" data-theme-id="0" data-slug-hash="GmJPrm" data-default-tab="result" class='codepen'></p>
 <script async="async" src="//codepen.io/assets/embed/ei.js"></script>

-#### Follow along on Codepen
+### Follow along on Codepen

 I mentioned a few times in the introductory chapters that we'll be using Codepen throughout these tutorials, and that you can either follow along there or create local files on your computer, but since I assume that lots of people are like me and skip introductory chapters, I should probably mention it again.
 Which I just did.